dennisissa/MediTrack/README.md

 This is used so users can login and know when they need to take their medication.

 ## Getting Started
+Make sure you have 'Xammp' Application and a browser.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### PHP Config File